 There are no protected views in the vicinity.
-Views across the athletic fields would be altered by the new light poles.
+Views across the athletic fields would be altered by the new light poles but do not represent a probable significant impact.
 The light poles would be visible, but would not obstruct any views.
 Appendix D contains a view assessment of potential views that may be obscured.
-The photos also provide examples of the height and style of the field lighting already installed at the southeast field.
-The photos demonstrate that there are currently no SEPA protected views that would be altered or obstructed.
+The photos also provide examples of the height and style of the field lighting already installed at the southeast field and demonstrate that there are currently no SEPA protected views that would be altered or obstructed.